Value of Antiques

 • Manufacturer or kiln*

 * Can be relevant with Chinese ceramics.
-Mainstream kilns have a higher value.
+Items from mainstream kilns generally command a higher value.

 The type of location or business where antiques are traded also influences the antique china value.
-High-end or low-end antiques are usually only available in certain locations where their high or low prices are acceptable to their respective customers.
+High-end or low-end antiques are usually only available in certain locations where their high respectively low prices and the related quality are acceptable to their respective customers.
 Antiques valued in the medium range might be available in both.

 Selling venues